marilenadaquino/information_visualization/README.md

 # epds
-Electronic Publishing and Digital Storytelling
+Materials of the course **Electronic Publishing and Digital Storytelling**, DHDK@Unibo, 2020/2021 .